eschnett/Vecmathlib.jl/README.md

 parallel (superscalar) with the benchmarking harness.
 That is an unavoidable measurement error, unless we were to add significantly more complexity.

+# Plans

+Things that could/should be done:

+- Calculate coefficients with Julia
+- Offer (compile-time) options to choose accuracy, inf/nan/subnormal handling, etc.